 The nights are drawing in and there’s a brisk chill nipping the evening air.
-Sensing the loss of light, trees begin to shut down their chlorophyll making factories, indulging us in a dazzling finale of fiery reds, yellows, oranges and russets as they prepare for the coming colder months.
+Sensing the loss of light, trees begin to shut down their chlorophyll making factories, indulging us in a dazzling seasonal finale of fiery reds, yellows, oranges and russets as they prepare for the coming colder months.

-Falling on Friday September 22nd 2017 at precisely 20.02 GMT, the Autumn Equinox is the “second harvest” (after Lammas), where the last of the fruits are fully ripened and the Earth is thanked for her full abundance as Mother and Giver of the harvest.
+Falling on Sunday September 23rd 2018 at precisely 02:54 GMT, the Autumn Equinox is the “second harvest” (after Lammas), where the last of the fruits are fully ripened and the Earth is thanked for her abundance as Mother and Giver of the harvest.
 The Autumnal Equinox happens the moment the sun crosses the celestial equator, which is an imaginary line in the sky that corresponds to Earth’s equator.
 Equinox comes from the Latin words “equi” meaning “equal” and “nox” meaning “night".